get in touch

 While lodging the tax returns, individuals are held responsible for all the information included in the tax return.
 So, if you find any mistake after lodging the tax return or realise that some amount was left out, you must lodge an ‘amendment’.
 You can use the ATO’s official website to learn more about this.

-To avoid such mistakes, reach out to Clear Tax Accountants, where you will get a team of professional accountants who promise to make taxes easier for you.
+To avoid such mistakes, reach out to Clear Tax Accountants Melbourne, where you will get a team of professional accountants in Melbourne who promise to make tax returns easier for you.